michelfernandez/cove/site/content/english/_index.md

 >}}

 {{% markdown %}}
-**On Skribble you can choose between the signature standards QES, AES and SES.**
+**On Skribble you can choose between the e-signature standards QES, AES and SES.**
 {{% /markdown %}}
 {{< /cta >}}